-The Association ran a programme of seven training seminars and 48 training webinars, including 21 jointly with other Associations, to keep governors informed of issues relating to all aspects of governance.
-These training events were attended by 2,614 governors (2022: 2,171).
+The Association ran a programme of six training seminars and 53 training webinars, including 14 jointly with other Associations, to keep governors informed of issues relating to all aspects of governance.
+The Association also delivered a one-day Conference held in partnership with HMC and ISBA in the autumn term.
+These training events were attended by 2,691 governors (2023: 2,614).
 The AGBIS webinar programme includes the opportunity to access recordings, making the training accessible to more governors with a wider (indeed unlimited) geographical reach.
-In addition, the Annual Conference in March attracted a total of 175 delegates representing 142 schools.
-Training sessions and facilitation of strategy days were also arranged on request, in person or remotely, for 42 schools' governing bodies (48 in 2022), including an increasing number of requests for training from schools beyond the UK.
-Demand for reviews of governance remained high, with 19 provided for member schools in 2023 (2022:24), including several conducted remotely using video technology.
+In addition, the Annual Conference in March attracted a total of 154 delegates representing 128 schools.
+Training sessions and facilitation of strategy days were also arranged on request, in person or remotely, for 47 schools' governing bodies (42 in 2023), including an increasing number of requests for training from schools beyond the UK.
+Demand for reviews of governance remained high, with 15 provided for member schools in 2024 (2023:19), including two in international member schools.

-Throughout 2023 AGBIS provided a steady flow of electronic updates and newsletters for members, to keep them abreast of unfolding issues in schools, including the threat of a possible change of government policy in the future, including removing tax benefits from charitable schools and imposing VAT on school fees.
-The Association has also provided free termly AGBIS Briefings, conducted in webinar style and taking the place of regional meetings.
-In 2023, free termly 'coffee and catch-up' sessions were offered for Clerks, Chairs of Governors and for Governors, conducted virtually in meeting style to allow members to network with peers and raise topical issues and questions for AGBIS to advise on.
+Throughout 2024 AGBIS provided a steady flow of electronic updates and newsletters for members, to keep them abreast of unfolding issues in schools and the sector.
+The change of government, and subsequent announcement to impose VAT on school fees and remove mandatory business rates relief for charitable schools, caused significant challenge and turbulence during the summer and autumn terms.
+To ensure members had regular support during this period the number of free AGBIS briefings, held in webinar style, was increased and were held in partnership with sector experts to ensure members had access to up-to-date information and guidance.
+In 2024, free termly 'coffee and catch-up' sessions were offered for Clerks, Chairs of Governors and for Governors, conducted virtually in meeting style to allow members to network with peers and raise topical issues and questions for AGBIS to advise on.